Explore a BA in Art History

 Semester VIII***

-* Suggested departments for non-Art History electives/minor study include: African American Studies, Anthropology, Archaeology, Classical Studies, English, German and Russian (including Chinese and Japanese Studies), History, Interior Architecture, Media Studies, Philosophy, Religious Studies, Romance Languages, Women and Gender Studies.
+* Suggested departments for non-Art History electives or minor study include: African American Studies, Anthropology, Archaeology, Classical Studies, English, German and Russian (including Chinese and Japanese Studies), History, Interior Architecture, Media Studies, Philosophy, Religious Studies, Romance Languages, Women and Gender Studies.

 ** This plan represents the minimum within the Art History concentration.
 Of course, you are encouraged to select additional courses.

-*** Students may elect to take ARH 405 in their junior year with permission of instructor.
+*** Students may elect to take ARH 405 in their third year with permission of instructor.